featurist/coypu/README.md

 	browser.Check("Additional ads")
 	browser.Uncheck("Additional ads")

+To help with asp.net testing, if there is no matching element based on the rules above then an element that ends with the locator will be matched.

+	browser.Check("radioTrade"); // matches id="_00123_some_aspnet_webforms_crap_radioTrade";

 #### Clicking

-Buttons are found by value/text, id or name
+Buttons are found by value/text, id or name.

 	browser.ClickButton("Search");
 	browser.ClickButton("search-used-vehicles");

+To help with asp.net testing, if none of these match an id that ends with the locator will be matched.

+	browser.ClickButton("btnSearch"); // matches id="_00123_some_aspnet_webforms_crap_btnSearch";

 Links are found by the text of the link

 	browser.ClickLink("Reset search");

+Click any other element by passing a function that tells Coypu how to find it:

+	browser.Click(() => browser.FindCss("span#i-should-be-a-link"));

+The above is the recommended, robust way to click, as Coypu can retry the find and click together if there is an exception after the element is found as the driver goes to click it.

-Any other element you want to click can be passed directly to `Session.Click`:
+Alternatively you can pass an element you have already found directly to `Click()`:

-	var h1 = browser.FindCss("h1")
+	var allToClick = browser.FindAllCss("span.clickable")
-	browser.Click(h1);
+	foreach(var element in allToClick)
+	{
+		browser.Click(element);
+	}

 #### Finding single elements